Vjesnik: Newspaper

 During World War II and the Nazi-allied Independent State of Croatia regime which controlled the country, the paper served as the primary media publication of the Yugoslav Partisans movement.
 The August 1941 edition of the paper featured the statement "Smrt fašizmu, sloboda narodu" on the cover, which was afterwards accepted as the official slogan of the entire resistance movement and was often quoted in post-war Yugoslavia.

-In its peak operations, Vjesnik complex was the major factory of journalism — a powerful media hub that produced some of the most influential print publications in the region every day, such as Večernji list, Sportske novosti, and a number of cult magazines, including Studio, Start, Arena, Svijet, and Vikend.
-Generations grew up reading comics by the likes of Alan Ford, which were also printed within this complex.
-The interior boasted the most modern technology of its time: pneumatic mail transported documents between floors, while a forest of antennas on the roof connected editors to the world’s news agencies.
-It was a city unto itself — a symbol of progress, technological ambition, and information power.
+During its operations, the Vjesnik complex produced print publications in the region, including Večernji list, Sportske novosti, and magazines such as Studio, Start, Arena, Svijet, and Vikend.
+Comics including Alan Ford were also printed within the complex.
+The interior included pneumatic mail to transport documents between floors, and antennas on the roof connected editors to news agencies.

 Its heyday was between 1952 and 1977 when its Wednesday edition (Vjesnik u srijedu or VUS) regularly achieved circulations of 100,000 and was widely read across Yugoslavia.
 From late 1974 the publishing house ran a subsidiary office in Frankfurt in West Germany which published the edition of 5,000-10,000 copies targeted at numerous Yugoslav workers ('gastarbeiter') and other citizens living in the country.